 The Club welcomes players of all strengths and ages.
-In total, the club has five teams and is able to cater for the needs of all players, irrespective of strength.
+The club has three teams and is able to cater for the needs of all players, irrespective of strength.
 Members are able to play friendly, informal games and participate in a range of club events and should they wish, all Club members are afforded the opportunity to play competitive chess.

 Those considering making a visit to the Club may simply 'turn up' on the night, However, it is always helpful to know if a guest is due visit the club and sending an email to the Club Secretary will help to ensure someone is expecting you on the night.

 If you are seeking directions to the Club, please click here

 Should you wish to contact the club or one of it's members, please click here

 Billericay Chess Club was formed in April 1978 when Ian Fuller (still our secretary) and his friend Brian Morgan, then members of Brentwood Chess Club, advertised in various newsagents in Billericay to see what support there would be for a chess club in the town.
 At the meeting, in Ian's house, there were players from the Wickford, Laindon and Chelmsford clubs as well as other interested enthusiasts, all of whom lived in Billericay.
 It was decided to form a club and the first meeting took place at the old cricket club pavilion in Mountnessing Road on 17th May 1978.

 Soon after these early meetings the club moved to the annex of the old Archer Hall, which was where the Emmanuel Church is now in the Laindon Road and we met there until July 1980.
 We then moved to the old Fold (now demolished to make way for the Waitrose car park) and then moved on when the Arts Centre (Fold) moved to the old Quilters School site in 1994.